 Email info@lgbtcounselingdmv.com to be considered for group therapy today or book a consultation below.

-Beginning February 2026, we're so excited to begin offering a twice a month in-person support group every other Wednesday evening from 6p - 7p at $35/person per group (Pay-What-You-Can options available for 25% of the group).
+We offer a once a month virtual support group on the first Friday from 12p-1p at $35/person per group (Pay-What-You-Can options available for 25% of the group).
 This is a drop-in, no commitment group, so you're welcome to come once, come every time, or at the pace that works best for you!
+This is a support group, not a therapy group, and is open to anyone in any state over 18+ years old.

 Email info@lgbtcounselingdmv.com to join today.